Dozens of melon-breads, no pounds gained. What is her secret?

 In The Prince of Tennis there's Kei Tanishi from the Higa team.
 Big, mean, with the physique of a Sumo wrestler, and able to put away HUGE amounts of food.
 Seeing him eat yakiniku made Fuji lose his appetite, and that's saying much.

 Chihiro's parents in Spirited Away definitely count as this.
 They see a buffet, sit down and start stuffing their faces.
 When Chihiro returns a few minutes later they've eaten everything on the table and are about four times as big.
 And they've transformed into pigs.
-To be fair, it was magical food.
+To be fair, it was magical food and the Ogino family had been on the road for hours so they probably were already more tired and far hungrier than they'd normally be.